-Anxiety disorder is, in fact, the most common form of mental illness in the United States – the National Institute of Mental Health (NIMH) estimates that nearly 30% of U.S. adults will at some point in their lives experience a form of anxiety disorder worthy of treatment.
-That’s nearly 45 million Americans — over 18% of the U.S. adult population.
+Anxiety disorder is, in fact, the most common form of mental illness in the United States.
+The National Institute of Mental Health (NIMH) estimates that nearly 30% of U.S. adults will at some point in their lives experience a form of anxiety disorder worthy of treatment.
+For reference, that’s nearly 45 million Americans — over 18% of the U.S. adult population!

 Conventional Anxiety Treatments and Their Side-Effects

 Out of those 45 million people, the NIMH estimates that over 42% of them – about 18.9 million people – will actively seek treatment for their condition.
 And of those 18.9 million, over 88% will resort to ‘conventional’ healthcare options — in other words, prescription medication.

 This is, of course, a simple and direct result of advertising.
 We see it day in and day out on our TV’s, phones, and computers: “Suffering from anxiety?
 Go see your doctor, take this pill, and it’ll all go away.”
 At which point of course we can be happy as a clam again and take off on camping trips with our shag-a-doo pups and J. Crew husbands (ever seen a Paxil commercial?).